obscurezz/freedom_template/README.md

 > Bonus: artifact merchant in this zone also contains 3 permanent auras each of 700 value.

-> Bonus: both merchants in this zone also contain 2 high tier items
+> Bonus: both merchants in this zone also contain 2 high tier items.

+> Bonus: T5 town guard in this zone also contains *1 scroll of acceleration*.

 ### Pink-greengrass: central zone splits with town.
 #### Content: